Birthmarks are coloured marks that are visible on the skin. They're often present at birth or develop soon afterwards.

 Some of the most common types of pigmented birthmarks are described below.

 Café-au-lait spots are coffee-coloured skin patches.
 Many children have one or two, but if more than six have developed by the time the child is five, you should see your GP.
-This could be a sign of neurofibromatosis (a number of genetic conditions that cause tumours to grow along your nerves).
+It could be a sign of neurofibromatosis (a number of genetic conditions that cause tumours to grow along the nerves).

 Mongolian spots are blue-grey or bruised-looking birthmarks that are present from birth.